13 Sydney Street

 In this instance, the main regulator is within the 62°C operating limit.
 Click on the photo to see more detail

-Price for servicing & calibration (including most small repairs) is £125 per turntable which includes replacement pitch, both pitch felts & audio/ground cables.
-Where small repairs are needed the only addition would be parts cost.
+Full servicing & calibration (including most small repairs) is priced at £150 per turntable.
+This includes free replacement pitch, audio and ground cables (all genuine parts).
+Where small repairs are needed the only addition would be parts cost if applicable.

 Servicing includes (but is not limited to):

 *Note that some rattly tonearm pivots may be due to bearing damage and therefore cannot be adjusted.
 If this is the case then the tonearm will need replacing which will incur extra cost.

 ** Mk2, M3D and Mk5 models only.
 M5G models includes pitch and ground cable only as already has better quality audio cable which is not prone to failure.